 In a medium-sized pot over medium-high heat, combine the 1/2 cup milk, 1/2 cup water, 1/4 teaspoon salt, 1 tablespoon white sugar, 1/4 teaspoon cinnamon, and 8 tablespoons butter.
-Mix until the butter is melted; bring the mixture to a rolling boil.
-As soon as the mixture boils, add in the 1 and 1/4 cup flour.
+Stir until the butter is melted, and then bring the mixture to a rolling boil.
+As soon as the mixture boils, add the 1 and 1/4 cup flour.
 Reduce the heat to low and stir vigorously for 30 seconds to a minute and then remove from heat.

-Using a rubber spatula, continue to mix pressing out any lumps, until the dough is smooth, another 30 or so seconds (don't over-mix dough).
+Using a silicone spatula, continue to mix, pressing out any lumps, until the dough is smooth, another 30 or so seconds (don't overmix dough).
 Let dough cool for 5 minutes and then add in the vanilla and one egg.
 Stir.
 It will seem hard to mix and gluey, but mix until it comes together.
 Add another egg and stir until incorporated.
 Add the final egg and again, stir until incorporated.
-The dough is thick and gluey, but keep stirring and it will come together.
-Again, avoid over-mixing the dough.
+Again, avoid overmixing the dough.
 As soon as it's cohesive, stop stirring.

 While oil is coming up to temperature, stir together the 3/4 cup white sugar, 1/4 cup brown sugar, and 1 tablespoon cinnamon in a small bowl, Set aside.
 Set out a large plate lined with a few paper towels.

-Pipe 3-4 Churros at a time into the deep fryer or pot.
+Pipe 3 or 4 strips of dough (about 3 inches long) into the deep fryer or pot.
 Pipe the dough and then use kitchen scissors to cut the dough from the star tip into the oil -- do this carefully to avoid oil splattering and burning your arm.

 Repeat with remaining dough, being careful to not add more than 4 Churros to the pot at a time and watching the thermometer closely to ensure even/consistent 350 degree temperature.

 Enjoy while hot with chocolate sauce and/or dulce de leche.
-Churros are best enjoyed right after being fried.
+Churros are best enjoyed immediately after being fried.